zeta1999/korali/docs/manual/using/basics.rst

 When called, the *run* will not return until one of the experiment's termination criteria has been met.
 After return, the experiment will contain a *Results* section, from which the user can retrieve the desired results.

-Each problem type prescribes a different set of results.
-To see which variable defaults (if any) have been defined for a given method, look for the "Results" section in their configuration page.
-Here is, for example, the :ref:`results <module-problem-optimization-results>`.
+Each solver type prescribes a different set of results that it produces.
+To see which results are produced (if any) by a given method, look for the "Results" section in their configuration page.
+Here is, for example, the :ref:`results <module-solver-optimizer-cmaes-results>`.

 To access the results, use the following syntax: